ecp4224/FILO/README.md

 FILO
 ====

-A lightweight, simple, and secure file sharer
+A lightweight, simple, and sexy file sharer